foobar167/fractals/README.md

 However, all software was rewritten from C++ to Javascript to make it available online, without sophisticated compilation and additional libraries.

-Use IDE (integrated development environment) **JetBrains WebStorm Community Edition** to make your experiments with the source codes easier.

 Tested mostly on Firefox browser, but it should work on any browser with Javascript support. *No additional libraries required*.